single-cell-data/SOMA/abstract_specification.md

 Parameters:

 - uri - location at which to create the object
 - schema - an Arrow Schema defining the per-column schema.
-This schema must define all columns.
-All column names beginning with `soma_` are reserved.
-If the schema includes types unsupported by the SOMA implementation, an error will be raised.
 - platform_config - optional storage-engine specific configuration

+### get schema

+Return the SOMADataFrame schema as an Arrow schema object.
+The schema will include all user- and system-defined columns, including `soma_rowid` and `soma_joinid`.

 ### Operation: read()